aporeto-inc/trireme-bare-metal/README.md

 From the docker inspect command get the IP address of the container and go to your Leaf switch and you can now ping the container.
 You should be able to simply access the nginx web server from anywhere in your data center.

+# Automated Configuration Through Kubernetes

+The procedure above includes some manual steps :
+1. Assign IP addresses to the Docker bridge
+2. Activate the routing instances in every host

+We can actually use the Kubernetes capabilities to completely automate these functions and minimize any manual intervention.
+See the instructions in [Kubernetes Configuration](Kubernetes.md)